MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 |     Apps   and certificates may be installed via the same provisioning package                                                             |                                                                                                                                                                                         |
 |     Provisioning   packages can be stacked to meet specific needs should you want to change a   setting later                              |                                                                                                                                                                                         |

-To configure HoloLens 2 by using a provisioning package please follow the steps at Configure HoloLens by using a provisioning package.
+To configure HoloLens 2 by using a provisioning package, follow the steps at Configure HoloLens by using a provisioning package.
 Download Windows Configuration Designer from the Microsoft Store to build the package

 ### Intune